 XX.
-WILDFIRE Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? $\boxtimes$ b) Due to slope, prevailing winds, and other factors, exacerbate wildfire risks, and thereby expose project occupants to pollutant concentrations from a wildfire or the uncontrolled spread of a wildfire? ×

-Require the installation or maintenance of associated infrastructure (such as roads, fuel breaks, emergency water sources, power lines or other utilities) that may exacerbate fire risk or that may result in temporary or ongoing impacts to the environment?
-X Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
+WILDFIRE Potentially Significant Less than Significant with Mitigation Less than Significant No Impact a) Substantially impair an adopted emergency response plan or emergency evacuation plan? \boxtimes exacerbate wil revailing winds, and other factors, dfire risks, and thereby expose nts to pollutant concentrations from e uncontrolled spread of a wildfire? \boxtimes associated infr breaks, emerg other utilities) tallation or maintenance of astructure (such as roads, fuel ency water sources, power lines or that may exacerbate fire risk or that emporary or ongoing impacts to the X including dowr landslides, as a or structures to significant risks, aslope or downstream flooding or result of runoff, post-fire slope trainage changes?
 X